overlay-market/OIPs/OIPS/oip-1.md

 - Informed traders could cause excessive minting without other traders willing to take the other side of their trade (even arbitrageurs).
 In other words, the market knows something Overlay CFMMs won't be able to know, and there isn't another trader willing to take on the risk to balance the active positions on a feed.

 - Manipulation of the underlying TWAPs for funding, particularly on the OVL-ETH feed if liquidity is low or not averaged over a long enough period of time.
-For OVL-ETH, there are freshness concerns associated with price sensitivity constants that need to be balanced here (~ 1 hour TWAP would be ideal).
+For OVL-ETH, there are data freshness concerns associated with price sensitivity constants that need to be balanced here (~ 1 hour TWAP would be ideal).

 - Lack of trading volume on the platform causing insignificant rewards for OVL-ETH spot liquidity providers to compensate them for their role in the system.
 Potentially causes a run on the system in anticipation of the liquidity entry/exit way drying up.
 This could happen due to a number of reasons including an unwillingness to settle in OVL (versus e.g., ETH).